johncmerfeld/Riddler/NumberProfit/README.md

 ![Unimpressive spaces plot](UnimpressivePlot.png)

 When the number of players increases, however, this advantage appeared to dry up slightly.
 I wasn't able to get super robust data on this point, because the simulations starting taking too long (the algorithm checks every possible game tree, after all).
 No matter what, though, the best strategy is to go low.
 More players up top sinks player A farther down the number line, and she gets less additional payout for going first.
-But as this crude plot demonstrates, the numbers aren't conclusive.
+But as this crude plot of the *relative* advantage (above I was referring to absolute advantage) demonstrates, the numbers are not conclusive.

 ![Unimpressive spaces plot](playerPlot.png)

+## Conclusion
+Things I could have done better:
+  1. The JavaScript code is insanely clunky, and doesn't scale up to extra players or different numbers of spaces.
+  2. The C++ is unbearably slow at `N_players` > 4 and/or `N_spaces` > 100.
+This is because it checks every possible branch of the [game tree](https://en.wikipedia.org/wiki/Game_tree) instead of pruning branches by taking advantage of what it already knows a good strategy is.
+  3. The C++ doesn't output in a machine-friendly format.
+  4. The visualizations are kind of weak.

+Things I learned:
+  1. In a game in which the objective is to be farther away from other players, the middle is the optimal first move unless the number of players is almost equal to the number of spaces.
+  2. Using the results of HTML select menus as JavaScript variables is easy!
+  3. When debugging a recursive algorithm, check that information is being passed correctly, both *downward* and *upward*.